 Be a difference maker.

-I have to admit that one of the low points in my life happened a couple of years ago.
+I have to admit that one of my low points in 2015 happened in November.

 The guy we had used for years was always pleasant and was known for his ‘while you wait’ service, let alone being cheaper than anywhere else.